jombaa/jombaa/README.md

 # About me👀

-My name is Johannes, I am a studying Informatics: Information Security master at University of Oslo.
+My name is Johannes, I am studying a master's degree in Informatics specializing in Information Security at the University of Oslo.
 I have finished my bachelor in Applied Computer Science at OsloMet University, with a specialization in programming.
+Currently, I am learning about ethical hacking, network and communication security and security in operating systems and software.

 During my studies I have gained an understanding of web applications, computer security, operating systems, resource-efficient programs, databases, Internet of Things, software engineering, human computer interaction and software testing and I have worked on an artificial intelligence project.
 We made a music app for our bachelor thesis where you can see smaller concerts in your area on a interactive map.